ethagnawl/docker-front-end-workflow-demo/README.md

 because you've added/removed/upgraded/downgraded packages in order to satisfy the current project's dependency requirements.
 (Caveat: Docker versions and image/container tag names could potentially cause conflicts.
-You'll probably want to come up with a convention for the latter.)
+You'll probably want to come up with a naming convention for the latter.)